 Enhancing Care Delivery and Operational Efficiency

-EHRs are key to equitable health outcomes and efficient clinician-patient interactions.
+EHR for small practices is key to equitable health outcomes and efficient clinician-patient interactions.
 They streamline administrative tasks, reducing the time and resources required for manual data entry and record-keeping.
 For instance, this study indicates that EHRs can reduce hours spent on documentation, providing more time for patient care.

 Preparing for Future Healthcare Trends